-The Department of Human Performance and Leisure Studies provide an advanced level of study in two tracks: teaching and non-teaching.
-The teaching track has three areas of concentration, namely (a) teacher education, (b) adapted physical education, and (c) sport psychology.
-Similarly, the non-teaching tract has the same concentrations EXCEPT teacher education.
-Additionally, the program offers a Teaching Licensure Only/Lateral Entry option.
+Teaching Option - The Master of Science degree program in the HPLS department provides an advanced level of study in two options: teaching and non-teaching.
+The teaching option has three areas of concentration: (a) teacher education, (b) adapted physical education, and (c) sport psychology.
+Similarly, the non-teaching option has the same concentrations EXCEPT teacher education.

-The student may elect to take thirty-six (36) hours of course work and write a thesis for three (3) hours credit in order to satisfy the requirements of thirty-nine (39) total hours.
-The student may also elect not to write a thesis and take an additional three (3) credit hours research seminar course (HPED 798) to complete the required thirty-nine (39) total credit hours.
+The student may elect to take thirty-six (36) hours of course work and write a thesis for three (3) credit hours in order to satisfy the requirements of thirty-nine (39) total hours.
+The student may also elect not to write a thesis and take an additional three (3) credit-hour research seminar course (HPED 798) to complete the required thirty-nine (39) total credit hours.
+In addition, the student must pass the comprehensive examination.

-Non-Teaching-A student may complete the Master's Degree in the non-teaching option without meeting state licensure requirements for teaching.
+Non-Teaching Option - A student may complete the Master's Degree in the non-teaching option without meeting state licensure requirements for teaching.
 This option is designed for individuals working in the field or related fields where a teaching license is not required.
 This option will not lead to any form of teacher licensure.
+The student must also pass the comprehensive examination.